 Meet our campaign leaders

-Helmed by The LAMP and CIRCLE, the 22×20 campaign aims to activate and facilitate youth voice and leadership in the democratic process.
+Helmed by The LAMP and CIRCLE, the 22×20 campaign aims to activate and facilitate increased and more diverse youth voice in the democratic process.

 22×20 is a groundbreaking national campaign that supports youth, building nonpartisan media literacy skills to interpret, critique, and respond to political messages as a critical step towards engagement.